Cristiano Ronaldo: Early life

-Cristiano Ronaldo dos Santos Aveiro was born on 5 February 1985 in the São Pedro parish of Funchal, the capital of the Portuguese island of Madeira, and grew up in the nearby parish of Santo António.
-He is the fourth and youngest child of Maria Dolores dos Santos Viveiros Aveiro, who worked as a cook in the hospitality industry and a cleaning woman, and José Dinis Aveiro, a municipal gardener at the Junta de Freguesia of Santo António and part-time kit man for football club Andorinha.
-His great-grandmother on his father's side, Isabel da Piedade, an African woman, was born in the island of São Vicente, in what was then Portuguese Cape Verde, and moved to Madeira Island at 16.
-He has one older brother, Hugo, and two older sisters, Elma and Liliana Cátia "Kátia".
-He was named after actor and U.S. President Ronald Reagan, whom his father was a fan of.
-His mother revealed that she wanted to abort him due to poverty, his father's alcoholism, and having too many children already, but her doctor refused to perform the procedure.
-Ronaldo grew up in an impoverished Catholic home, sharing a room with all his siblings.
+Cristiano Ronaldo dos Santos Aveiro was born on 5 February 1985 in the São Pedro parish of Funchal, the capital of the Portuguese island of Madeira.
+He grew up in the nearby parish of Santo António.
+His mother, Maria Dolores dos Santos Viveiros Aveiro, worked as a cook in the hospitality industry and as a cleaning woman.
+His father, José Dinis Aveiro, was a municipal gardener at the Junta de Freguesia of Santo António and a part-time kit man for the football club Andorinha.
+(Note: Attributed to multiple references:) Ronaldo's father had served in the Portuguese Army during the Portuguese Colonial War and saw combat in Angola; he was traumatized by his experiences, which led to a lifelong struggle with alcoholism.
+Ronaldo has Cape Verdean ancestry through his great-grandmother, Isabel da Piedade, who was born on the island of São Vicente, in what was then Portuguese Cape Verde.

-As a child, Ronaldo played for Andorinha from 1992 to 1995, where his father was the kit man, and later spent two years with Nacional.
-In 1997, aged 12, he went on a three-day trial with Sporting CP, who signed him for a fee of £1,500.
-He subsequently moved from Madeira to Lisbon to join Sporting CP's youth system.
-By age 14, while struggling with his school duties and responsibilities in Escola EB2 de Telheiras, his school in the Telheiras area of Lisbon, Ronaldo believed he had the ability to play semi-professionally and agreed with his mother and his tutor at Sporting CP, Leonel Pontes, to cease his education to focus entirely on football.
+Ronaldo has an older brother, Hugo, and two older sisters, Elma and Liliana "Kátia" Cátia.
+His father was an admirer of United States president Ronald Reagan, and named Ronaldo after him.
+Ronaldo's mother revealed that she had wanted to abort him due to poverty, his father's alcoholism, and having too many children already, but her doctor refused to perform the procedure.
+Ronaldo grew up in an impoverished Catholic home, sharing a room with all his siblings, and continues to identify as a Catholic in his adulthood.
+He idolised the Brazilian footballers Ronaldinho and Ronaldo during his youth.

-With a troubled life as a student, and although living in Lisbon area away from his Madeiran family, he did not complete schooling beyond the 6th grade.
-While popular with other students at school, he had been expelled after throwing a chair at his teacher, who he said had "disrespected" him.
-One year later, he was diagnosed with tachycardia, a condition that could have forced him to give up playing football.
-Ronaldo underwent heart surgery where a laser was used to cauterise multiple cardiac pathways into one, altering his resting heart rate.
+As a child, Ronaldo played for Andorinha from 1992 to 1995, and later spent two years with Nacional.
+In 1997, at age 12, he went on a three-day trial with Sporting CP, which signed him for a fee of £1,500.
+He moved from Madeira to Lisbon to join Sporting CP's youth system, and attended school at Escola EB2 de Telheiras, located in the city's Telheiras area.
+While popular with other students, he struggled with his school responsibilities.
+He was expelled after throwing a chair at his teacher, who he said had "disrespected" him.
+A year later, he was diagnosed with tachycardia, a condition that threatened to end his football career.
+He underwent cardiac ablation, a type of heart surgery in which a laser is used to cauterise multiple cardiac pathways into one, which altered his resting heart rate.
 He was discharged from the hospital hours after the procedure and resumed training a few days later.
-In 2021, Cristiano Ronaldo's mother, Dolores Aveiro, stated in an interview for Sporting CP's official television channel (Sporting TV) that her son would be a bricklayer if he had not become a professional football player.

-Growing up, Ronaldo idolised the Brazilian footballers Ronaldinho and Ronaldo, and has described them as leaving "a beautiful history in football".
+By age 14, Ronaldo believed he had the ability to play football semi-professionally.
+He made an agreement with his mother and his Sporting CP tutor, Leonel Pontes, to cease his education and focus entirely on football.
+He did not complete schooling beyond the 6th grade.
+In 2021, Ronaldo's mother stated in an interview that her son would have been a bricklayer if he had not become a professional football player.